 May 10-11, 2019

-An Ignatian, Silent Overnight Retreat for Women
+An Ignatian, Semi-Silent Weekend Retreat for Women

 “And Jesus advanced in wisdom, and age, and grace with God and men” (Luke 2:52).
 So too are we called to grow emotionally and spiritually in our relationship with God and one another.
 This happens through the deepening of these relationships, and how we experience and relate to the significant women in our life is key.